Luccambc/Luccambc/README.md

 ## About me
 Hello everyone, I'm Lucca, an undergraduate student in Computer Science at the University of Brasília (UnB).
 Here, I share some personal projects that involve Front-End development and Data Science.
-If you're interested in contributing to a project, create an issue :)

 I'm currently a volunteer at [**CJR**][cjr]